-Technology is the most important element in explaining cross country income differences.
-In this paper, we have illustrated how theories of directed technological change and adoption can help explain why some countries are so much more productive than others.
-Rather than providing an exhaustive survey, we opted for building a workhorse model that is rich enough to encompass some, albeit certainly not all, of the most credited theories of TFP differences.
-In particular, we have discussed three possible explanations: technological inappropriateness, barriers to technology adoption, and technological inefficiencies due to misallocations of resources within countries.
-We have also studied how various aspects of globalization can affect technical change and productivity differences.
+Technology is the most important element in explaining cross-country income differences.
+In this paper, we illustrate how theories of directed technological change and adoption can help explain why some countries are so much more productive than others.
+Rather than providing an exhaustive survey, we opt for building a workhorse model that is rich enough to encompass some, albeit certainly not all, of the most credited theories of TFP differences.
+In particular, we discuss three possible explanations: technological inappropriateness, barriers to technology adoption, and technological inefficiencies due to misallocations of resources within countries.
+We also study how various aspects of globalization can affect technical change and productivity differences.

 Despite important advances made in the literature in recent years, several questions remain open.
-Among them, two issues are particularly relevant.
-First, our focus on technology has led us to abstract almost entirely from other sources of growth.
-Inte-
+Among them, two issues are particularly relevant: First, our focus on technology has led us to abstract almost entirely from other sources of growth.
+Integrating physical and human capital accumulation into models of endogenous technical progress and studying their interaction in explaining productivity differences seem a fruitful avenue for future research.
+Second, one of the most important remaining challenges is to quantify the empirical merits of the complementary mechanisms illustrated in this paper.
+We hope that the unified theoretical framework that we have proposed can prove useful to make progress in these crucial tasks.

-$^{22}$ The result that trade opening generates convergence depends on the absence of technology transfer in autarky.
-Bonfiglioli and Gancia (2008) show that, when the South can copy the technology of the North, trade can lead to divergence: as countries specialize in different sectors, R&D become more concentrated on the goods produced by the North.
+&lt;sup>15The result that trade opening generates convergence depends on the absence of technology transfer in autarky.
+Gancia & Bonfiglioli (2008) showed that, when the South can copy the technology of the North, trade can lead to divergence: As countries specialize in different sectors, R&D becomes more concentrated on the goods produced by the North.
 Thus, trade-induced specialization can shift the direction of technical progress in favor of rich economies.